ycm-core/YouCompleteMe/README.md

     higher, but can in theory work with any 3.2+ version as well.

     You can use the system libclang _only if you are sure it is version 3.3 or higher_, otherwise don't.
-Even if it is, I recommend using the [official binaries from llvm.org][clang-download] if at all possible.
+Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.

+    We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+Random things may break.
+Save yourself the hassle and use the upstream pre-built libclang.

 4.  **Compile the `ycm_support_libs` libraries** that YCM needs.
 These libs are the C++ engines that YCM uses to get fast completions.